S572396/datafun-06-eda/README.md

 ## What is the correlation between diamond quality and price?

 '''
-# Sort the DataFrame by 'price' column in descending order
+## Sort the DataFrame by 'price' column in descending order
 sorted_df = df.sort_values(by='price', ascending=False)

-# Display all rows of the sorted DataFrame
+## Display all rows of the sorted DataFrame
 print(sorted_df)

 '''
+### Markdown observation added

 ### Price and Carat Scatter Plot created to further compare information

 '''
 import seaborn as sns
 import matplotlib.pyplot as plt

-# Sort the DataFrame by 'price' column in descending order
 sorted_df = df.sort_values(by='price', ascending=False)

-# Create a scatter plot
+## Create a scatter plot
 plt.figure(figsize=(10, 6))
 sns.scatterplot(x='carat', y='price', data=sorted_df)